Tai-Hsien/Mesh_Labeler/README.md

 ![Figure 1.
 The user interface of **Mesh Labeler**](./figure1.jpg)

 4. Use the top-right button to open a mesh file.
-Currently, the program supports VTP (with an attribute named **Label** , a cell scalar array) and STL files.
-There are two examples (Example_01.vtp and Example_02.stl) in the folder.
-Note: Since a STL file does not have the attribute **Label**.
+Currently, the program supports VTP (with an attribute named **Label** , a cell scalar array) and STL, OBJ, and PLY files.
+There are four examples (Example_01.vtp, Example_02.stl, Example_03.obj, and Example_04.ply) in the folder.
+Note: Since STL, OBJ, PLY files do not have the attribute **Label**.
-    The program will initially generate the cell scalar array (i.e., **Label**) and assign value of 0 (i.e., all background) to the array for each cell (i.e., for each triangle) when loading the two types of files.
+    The program will initially generate the cell scalar array (i.e., **Label**) and assign value of 0 (i.e., all background) to the array for each cell (i.e., for each triangle) when loading these types of files.
 The screenshot after loading an appropriate VTP will look like below.

 ![Figure 2.
 After loading a suitable VTP file, you can see the model in the center of the window.](./figure2.jpg)